dahlia/fedify/docs/manual/send.md

 *This API is available since Fedify 0.9.0.*

-In most cases, you will not want to deliver activities via ActivityPub to recipients on the same server with the sender.
+Usually, you don't want to send messages through ActivityPub to followers on the same server because they share the same database, so there's no need to.

+For example, if *@foo@example.com* creates a post, it's already stored in the database at *example.com*, so there's no need to send a `Create(Note)` activity to *@bar@example.com*, because *@bar@example.com* already has access to the post in the database.

 To exclude same-server recipients, you can pass the `excludeBaseUris` option to the `~Context.sendActivity()` method:

 ~~~~ typescript twoslash
 import { Activity, type Context } from "@fedify/fedify";